SeisSol/SeisSol/Documentation/index.rst

 ..
-SeisSol documentation master file, created by sphinx-quickstart on Wed Nov  7 15:42:26 2018.
+  SPDX-FileCopyrightText: 2018-2024 SeisSol Group

+  SPDX-License-Identifier: BSD-3-Clause

+..
+Main SeisSol documentation file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.